 You may not have chosen to be a victim, but you can choose to be a survivor – and we can help.

 Jessica knows what it feels like to be victimized and is a zealous advocate, unmatched in her dedication to empowering people after the tragedy of sexual assault.

 Sexual assault should not define you, and Jessica will do her best to ensure it doesn’t.
-She will help you hold your attacker and all other responsible parties accountable in civil court.
+Contact Jessica Pride, she will help you hold your attacker and all other responsible parties accountable in civil court.

 Empowering Victims of Sexual Assault